rcrdrobson/sl-handler/README.md

 ### Run the binary file

-You can directly run the binary file, or compile and then run.
+TESTE You can directly run the binary file, or compile and then run.

 To run directly run the main file in the **/src** folder use the command: **./main**.